MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	Var 7: stateEducExpPC, State Per Capita Educ Exp
 	       Type: numeric, Low/High: (1170.4600, 1795.5700)

-## Sorting Data
+## Sort data

 Many analysis and plotting algorithms require as a first step that the data be sorted.
-Sorting a massive data set is both memory-intensive and time-consuming, but the *rxSort* function provides an efficient solution.
-The *rxSort* function allows you to sort by one or many keys.
+Sorting a massive data set is both memory-intensive and time-consuming, but the **rxSort** function provides an efficient solution.
+The **rxSort** function allows you to sort by one or many keys.
 A *stable* sorting routine is used, so that, in the case of ties, remaining columns are left in the same order as they were in the original data set.

 As a simple example, we can sort the census worker data by *age* and *incwage*.
 We will sort first by *age*, using the default increasing sort, and then by *incwage*, which we will sort in decreasing order: